-The project is a main component of this course.
-The goal is to eihter build a functional system, conduct high-quality novel research, or reproduce (and ideally build upon) the results of a significant paper related to cloud computing.
+The project is an important component of this course.
+The goal is to either build a functional system, conduct high-quality novel research, or reproduce (and ideally build upon) the results of a significant paper related to cloud computing.
 You may work in groups of 2 to 3 people.
 The steps in the project are as follows:

 The proposal can be short.
 It should simply demonstrate that you have a plausible project and know how to attack it.
 The instructor will give a grade for the proposal, and either approve the project or ask for a revision.

 - the problem you plan to address

 - what will be your first steps to attack the problem

 - what is the most closely related work, with either (a) citations of at least 2 similar systems (if you are building a system), or (b) at least 3 academic paper citations (if you are working on a research project, either conducting original research or reproducing others' research).
 You should explain why your proposed problem is different than those or why your proposed solution is better.
 You should actively search for related work, not just cite systems and papers that the instructor mentions.

 - Who the people on your team are and how you plan to partition the work among the team